Antoine Vollon: Later years and awards

 He became a Chevalier of the Legion of Honor in 1870, and eight years later received the Officer's cross.
 He was elected to the Académie des Beaux-Arts in 1897.
 In 1900 he was awarded the Grand Prix at the Paris World's Fair.

 In July of that same year Vollon suffered a stroke while painting at Versailles and later caught a fever.
 He died shortly thereafter, on 27 August 1900, at the age of 67.
 He is buried in Père Lachaise Cemetery, in the 20th arrondissement of Paris.

 Legacy

 Wildenstein showed more than 70 works by Vollon in Manhattan in 2004.
 For The New York Times, a reviewer wrote, "Vollon smacks too much of other artists to be Truly Important, but his sensuous wallows in paint are well worth wider notice".
 But an earlier reviewer for the same newspaper quotes a critic writing in 1883, "He is, perhaps, the greatest painter living...."

-His son Alexis Vollon (1865–1945) became a painter.
+His son Alexis Vollon (1865–1945) also became a painter.

 Two streets in France are named for him: Rue Antoine Vollon in Bessancourt and in Paris, whilst an intersection with a fountain in Lyon is named Place Antoine Vollon.